-In the absence of quoted market prices in active markets, the fair value of financial instruments classified under Level 2 is estimated using present value or other valuation techniques, using inputs based on market conditions existing at the reporting date.
+In the absence of quoted market prices in active markets, the fair value of financial instruments classified under Level 2 is estimated using present value or other valuation techniques, with inputs based on market conditions existing at the reporting date.
 Specific valuation techniques and key inputs used to value these financial instruments include:

-- (a) quoted market price or broker quotes for similar instruments; - (b) derivative financial instruments are priced using models with observable market inputs including interest rate swaps and foreign exchange contracts; and - (c) commercial paper and debt securities are priced using discounted cash flow techniques with observable yield curves.
+- (a) quoted market price or broker quotes for similar instruments; - (b) derivative financial instruments are priced using models with observable market inputs including interest rate swap and foreign exchange contracts; and - (c) commercial paper and debt securities are priced using discounted cash flow techniques with observable yield curves.

-For investments in unlisted investment funds, certain unlisted equity securities and certain unlisted debt securities which are classified under Level 3, their fair values are estimated by making reference to valuation reports provided by investment managers.
+For unlisted investment funds and certain unlisted equity securities which are classified under Level 3, their fair values are estimated by making reference to valuation reports provided by external investment managers.
 It is not practicable to quote a range of key unobservable inputs.